The Fort Printers

 |The History Room||

 The History Room, on the first floor, offers amazing views of the tiled roofs, with access to the gallery that wraps around -you have a sitting area to enjoy.
 As with all the rooms of this floor, the polished wooden floors and exposed antique beams in the high ceiling mixes with the contemporary furnishings.
-The brightly painted furniture that decorates this room adds to the flavor and atmosphere of the unique hotel in Sri Lanka.
+The brightly painted furniture that decorates this room adds to the flavour and atmosphere of the unique hotel in Sri Lanka.